Project-PlanQK/milestone4.0/milestone4.1/README.md

 # PlanQK Assistant Chatbot - Milestone 4.1

+### !IMPORTANT!
+This is the chatbot you can find at https://platform.planqk.de/use-cases/67d0b819-65e5-4856-98c4-30a997bf60d3/demo.
+(You need an account with Planqk and authorization for the use case.
+For further information, please contact the creators of the repository.)

 An intelligent conversational AI assistant specifically designed for the PlanQK platform.
 This chatbot helps users navigate quantum computing, AI/ML solutions, and optimization services by providing context-aware, personalized responses powered by Azure OpenAI and Retrieval Augmented Generation (RAG).

 ## Overview